ethereumclassic/ethereumclassic.github.io/content/blog/2024-02-07-correcting-the-coinmarketcap-about-ethereum-classic-section/index.zh.md

 Ethereum Classic uses the [Proof-of-Work](https://coinmarketcap.com/alexandria/glossary/proof-of-work-pow) (PoW) consensus algorithm.
 By resolving computationally intensive puzzles to create and validate blocks of transactions, Ethereum Classic miners protect the network.

-The ETC blockchain is also fully replicated, which makes it redundant across the world making it it practically impossible to take down or tamper with by nature or man.
+The ETC blockchain is also fully replicated, which makes it redundant across many nodes worldwide making it practically impossible to take down or tamper with by natural disaters or man.

-Now that it is the largest proof of work smart contracts blockchain in the world its security levels have significantly increased to the point that developers have removed the safety features they added after the 51% attacks of 2020.
+Now that it is the largest proof of work smart contracts blockchain in the world, its security levels have significantly increased to the point that developers have removed the safety features they added after the 51% attacks of 2020.

 **Rationale:**

 We added a more accurate description of the POW security mechanism and that the other security method is full replication.
-We also updated the information to show that the safety features that were added while ETC was a minority chain were removed because now it is the majority chain.
+We also updated the information to show that the safety features that were added while ETC was a minority chain were removed because now it is the majority chain in its POW algorithm.

 ## Section: How is Ethereum Classic Mined?